johnandrea/dna-multi-match/README.md

 --orientation=direction

 Change the orientatation of the diagram in the DOT file output.
 Default is "TB" for top-to-bottom.
-Other choices are "LR" for left to right plus "BT" and "RL".
+Other choices are "LR" for left-to-right plus "BT" 9bottom-top) and "RL" (right-left).

 --reverse-arrows